Balancing Campus Safety and Free Speech

 Banner

 In recent years, university campuses have become a battleground for the delicate balance between free speech, student safety, and rising concerns around extremism and antisemitism.
-This conversation will explore how universities, law enforcement, and legal experts are navigating these intersecting issues in an increasingly complex climate.
+This conversation explored how universities, law enforcement, and legal experts are navigating these intersecting issues in an increasingly complex climate.

 As pro-Palestine protests and campus activism have surged, law enforcement faces the growing challenge of distinguishing between protected speech and acts of harassment or hate.
 At the same time, Jewish student organizations are confronting a disturbing rise in antisemitic incidents, while legal experts wrestle with the complexities of First Amendment protections alongside university policies.

-On April 3rd, we invite you to join a conversation that brings together professionals from law enforcement, Jewish community organizations, and the legal field; moderated by Senior Research Fellow Jennifer Baker.
-Together, they will offer insights and strategies for navigating these challenges—ensuring that free expression is upheld while student safety remains paramount.
+On April 3rd, we brought together professionals from law enforcement, Jewish community organizations, and the legal field; moderated by Senior Research Fellow Jennifer Baker.
+They offered insights and strategies for navigating these challenges—ensuring that free expression is upheld while student safety remains paramount.

 Panelists: